yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2020/index.md

 ## Video decoding, or how to suffer for so long with a single codec

 It's finally here!
-After such a long wait, and thanks to the work made by [ogniK](https://github.com/ogniK5377) and [epicboy](https://github.com/ameerj), [yuzu can now play videos in-game!](https://github.com/yuzu-emu/yuzu/pull/4729) For now, `H.264` and `VP9` videos are supported, this thankfully seems to cover all released games until now.
+After such a long wait, and thanks to the work from [ogniK](https://github.com/ogniK5377) and [epicboy](https://github.com/ameerj), [yuzu can now play videos in-game!](https://github.com/yuzu-emu/yuzu/pull/4729) For now, `H.264` and `VP9` videos are supported, which thankfully seems to cover all released games until now.
 Support for `H.265` and `VP8` will come later.

 {{< imgs
     "./mk8.mp4| Video Killed the Radio Star (Mario Kart 8 Deluxe)"